ni/nimi-python/docs/nidcpower/class.rst

         Specifies the current level range, in amps, for the specified channel(s).
         The range defines the valid values to which you can set the current level.
 Use the :py:attr:`nidcpower.Session.current_level_autorange` property to enable automatic selection of the current level range.
         The :py:attr:`nidcpower.Session.current_level_range` property is applicable only if the :py:attr:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`.
-        :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.

         For valid ranges, refer to the specifications for your instrument.

         .. note:: The channel must be enabled for the specified current level range to take effect.
-Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
+Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the channel.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.